YOUR STORY BEGINS WITH A MILESTONE

 - Tickets aéreos in/out Mendoza

-- Personal rescue insurance (we recommend Global Rescue / Ripcord – which has direct contact with the Helicopters company, which is the only one operating in Aconcagua)
+- Personal rescue insurance (we recommend - Global Rescue / Ripcord - who have direct contact with the company Helicopters, which is the only one that operates on Aconcagua)

 - Personal mountain equipment required